What is FIRST?

 What is the game?
 What are the rules?

-The 2015 First Tech Challenge game is called Res-Q. For game rules, information about the playing field, scoring instructions and video simulations of the Res-Q challenge, please go to: FTC Game.
+The 2019 First Tech Challenge game is called "Rover Ruckus".
+For game rules, information about the playing field, scoring instructions and video simulations of the challenge, please go to: FTC Game.

 How many teams can register for this challenge?

-There is a cap of 32 teams, of which 16 will be Vermont based teams and 16 out of state.
+There is a cap of 32 teams, of which 8 spots will be preserved for teams outside Vermont.

 What is the cost to participate in the UVM Tournament?